Evidlo/blonki/context.md

 ```

 ### Development Server
-The application runs on `http://localhost:5173/` (or next available port) with hot module replacement for development.
+Runs on `http://localhost:5173/` (or next available port) with hot module replacement.

 ---

-*This document serves as a comprehensive record of the design decisions, implementation progress, and technical architecture for the Blonki web-based Anki client project.*
+*This document provides comprehensive context for the current state of the Blonki project, including architecture, implementation status, and technical details for future development sessions.*